priyamkapadiya07/VCall/README.md

 - **📌 Draggable Picture-in-Picture:** Custom PiP overlay that can be freely dragged anywhere on the screen with smart edge-clamping.
 - **📱 Native Mobile App Feel:** Hideable controls, disabled pull-to-refresh on calls, disabled zooming, and touch-friendly UI.

+## 🔔 Serverless Push Notification Calling (New!)

+VCall features a fully decentralized Push Notification calling system.
+No user accounts or central databases are required to build your contact list!

+- **📞 Calling Codes:** Generate your unique "Calling Code" securely tied to your device's push subscription.
+- **👤 Decentralized Contacts:** Add friends by saving their Calling Codes into your browser's local `IndexedDB`.
+- **🚀 One-Click Calling:** Clicking "Call" next to a friend instantly generates a room, secretly sends a push payload to their device via Web-Push VAPID keys, and opens the room on your end.
+- **📱 Native Ringing:** The incoming call triggers system-native vibrations and beautiful in-app React modals if the app is already open.
+- **👻 Ghost Call Cancellation:** If you hang up before your friend answers, the app sends a secret cancel signal to instantly erase the ringing notification from their screen!

 ## 🔴 Local Call Recording (New!)

 VCall now supports secure, fully local call recording!
 Your recordings are never uploaded to a server—they are saved directly to your browser's IndexedDB.